 - 1 medium lemon

-Add the sugar, water, cinnamon and place over a medium heat.
+- Add 250 grams/8.8 ozs of the sugar, cinnamon and place over a medium heat.
 Simmer gently whilst stirring every minute or so.
 Make sure that it isn't catching on the bottom. you want a soft simmer.

-When the apples have cooked down enough, remove from heat.
-About 15 minutes.
+- When the apples have nearly cooked down enough, remove from heat and taste for sweetness.
+Add more sugar in 50 gram/1.7 ozs increments if not sweet enough.
+I usually end up using about 300 grams/10.5 ozs.
+The cooking down will take up to about 15 minutes.
 I like to have about half puree and half soft chunks. cooking time does depend on the pan you are using too so some pans may cook the apples through enough by ten mins.